The docker logs command shows information logged by a running container. The

 If you use a logging driver which sends logs to a file, an

-external host, a database, or another logging back-end, docker logs
+external host, a database, or another logging back-end, docker logs may not

 show useful information.